SemanticMediaWiki/SemanticMediaWiki/docs/technical/hooks.md

 - `SMW::SQLStore::BeforeDataRebuildJobInsert` to add update jobs while running the rebuild process.<sup>Use of `smwRefreshDataJobs` was deprecated with 2.3</sup>
 - `SMW::SQLStore::AddCustomFixedPropertyTables` to add fixed property table definitions
 - `SMW::Browse::AfterInPropertiesLookupComplete` to extend the incoming properties display for `Special:Browse`
+- `SMW::SQLStore::AfterDataUpdateComplete` to add processing after the update has been completed and provides `CompositePropertyTableDiffIterator` to identify entities that have been added/removed during the update. <sup>Use of `SMWSQLStore3::updateDataAfter` was deprecated with 2.3</sup>

 For implementation details and examples, see the [integration test](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/SemanticMediaWikiProvidedHookInterfaceIntegrationTest.php).